QuarkChain/QCEPs/QCEP/qcep-4.md

 - `withdrawStakes(amount)` for stakers to withdraw (including profit)
 - `withdrawFee` for miners to get mining fees
 - `updateMiner` for miners to update address

+During the mining process, block rewards will be sent to this contract, and counted as interests for stakers.
+Part of the whole profit (`minerFee`) will be distributed to the miner, while others will be proportionally distributed to stakers according to the amount of stakes.

 Following is a reference implementation of the staking contract.